ynmstudio/yes-no-maybe-app/README.md

 Check https://docs.coconut.co/ for more information.

 ## Deploy

 ### Database

-The Hasura database and GraphQL engine can be deployed either via Hasuras own [Cloud Service](https://cloud.hasura.io/), which offers a fairly generous free tier.
-Otherwise you can deploy Hasura own your own server.
-Please check their documentation for all deployment guides: https://hasura.io/docs/latest/graphql/core/deployment/deployment-guides/index.html
+The Hasura database and GraphQL engine can be deployed either via Hasura's own [Cloud Service](https://cloud.hasura.io/), which offers a fairly generous free tier.
+Otherwise you can deploy Hasura on your own server.
+Please see their documentation for all deployment guides: https://hasura.io/docs/latest/graphql/core/deployment/deployment-guides/index.html

 ### App

 The app can be deployed using **Firebase Hosting**, but any other static file server should work as well (for example Netlify, GitHub Pages or your own server).
-For deploying of the application the build script needs to run inside the frontend folder `npm run build:prod`.
+For deploying the application, the build script needs to run inside the frontend folder `npm run build:prod`.

 Firebase Hosting example: `cd frontend && npm run build:prod && cd .. && firebase deploy --only hosting`

 # Upcoming Features

-- [ ] Let team add hints to applications where to stop a video or other important remarks the jury should see when evaluating a application
+- [ ] Add function to let the team add notes to applications the jury should see when evaluating an application, e.g. where to pause a video.
 - [ ] Add internal tagging system.

 # Funding